- Suspect: Zachariah Stanley Joe

 Joe pleaded guilty on Oct.
 31, 2019 to a single charge of second-degree murder, according to court records.

-The plea deal states he will receive a sentence of 15 years.
-However, the U.S. Magistrate Judge in the case has deferred acceptance of the plea agreement until the final disposition hearing.
+The binding plea deal states he will receive a sentence of 15 years.
+However, the magistrate judge in the case has deferred acceptance of the plea agreement until sentencing by a district court judge.

 On Jan.
 3, 2019, Zachariah Stanley Joe, 28, showed up at a house where Brett Micah Morgan, 32, and another man, identified by the initials B.M., were hanging out.
 Joe had just been fired from Burger King in Shiprock, Federal Bureau of Investigations Agent Lance Roundy wrote in an affidavit for a criminal complaint for the arrest of Joe.